pfhayes/pfhayes.github.com/_posts/2013-11-23-dollar-cost-averaging.md

 Dollar cost averaging is a fine investment strategy for at least one reason.
 For most of us, the strategy lines up well with how we get paid (on a monthly or weekly schedule).
 Investing some part of every paycheque is a great way to make sure we are saving money for when we need it.
-But, there's no reason to believe that this strategy will help you take advantage of market fluctuations in any meaningfull way.
+But there's no reason to believe that this strategy will help you take advantage of market fluctuations in any meaningful way.
 Better luck next time!